 Some savings accounts pay higher rates of interest than some CDs, but those so-called high-yield accounts may require a large deposit.

-Risk: If you remove funds from a CD early, you’ll usually lose some of the interest you earned.
-Some banks also hit you with a loss of a portion of principal as well, so it’s important to read the rules and check rates before you purchase a CD.
+Risk: If you remove funds from a CD early, you’ll typically lose some of the interest you earned.
+Some banks also hit you with a loss of a portion of principal as well, so it’s important to read the rules and check CD rates before you invest.
 Additionally, if you lock yourself into a longer-term CD and overall rates rise, you’ll be earning a lower yield.
 To get a market rate, you’ll need to cancel the CD and will typically have to pay a penalty to do so.

 Money market funds are pools of CDs, short-term bonds and other low-risk investments grouped together to diversify risk, and are typically sold by brokerage firms and mutual fund companies.

 Why invest: Unlike a CD, a money market fund is liquid, which means you typically can take out your funds at any time without being penalized.

 Risk: Money market funds usually are pretty safe, says Ben Wacek, founder and financial planner of Guide Financial Planning in Minneapolis.

 “The bank tells you what rate you’ll get, and its goal is that the value per share won’t be less than $1,” he says.

 The U.S. Treasury also issues Treasury bills, Treasury notes, Treasury bonds and Treasury inflation-protected securities, or TIPS:

 - Treasury bills mature in one year or sooner.